 A parent sponsored group dedicated to supporting and enhancing educational and social opportunities for students involved in special education through collaboration with parents, teachers, administrators and students of FISD.

 Coached by one of the Special Education teachers and sponsored by FISD, Special Olympics is available to all students meeting the organization’s criteria.
-FISD students have participated at the local and state levels.
+FISD students have participated at the local and state levels in bowling, track & field, and swimming.

 FISD school buses are equipped to transport students in wheelchairs and other students requiring special transportation.
 Transportation arrangements are handled on each campus, and determined by an ARD Committee.